-Working from life capturing the immediacy of the modelís presence maintains a connection to an empirical reality at a time when media intrusion can be overwhelming.
-In this way, life drawing is about the artist preserving an episode of human interaction.
+Capturing the immediacy of the modelís presence maintains a connection to an empirical reality at a time when media intrusion can be overwhelming.
+In this way, life drawing and painting is about the artist preserving an episode of human interaction.
 In presenting themselves to the world the model collaborates in this process.
 The collaboration between model and artist now occurs at a troubling and turbulent time.
 Fact, if not truth itself, is under siege.
 By working from life, the model and artist reveal the truth of a specific time, place and act.
 This cannot be faked; the finished work is a direct artifact of past activity.
 Rather than think of these as pictures of people, for me these are authentic depictions of selective experiences.
 They stand for something real, timeless and human.

 My art engages the viewer to confront the immediacy of the human condition.
 It reminds them of their humanity at a time when digital life threatens to consume us.
 My work has been described as having a quality of urgency.
 I appreciate that word as there is an urgent need to know and understand each other as technology creates more distance between us.